0xGotcha/merlin-equ8-reversal/Reversal.md

 - Regularly update endpoint protection software.
 - Conduct frequent system integrity checks.

+---

-# Fair Use End User License Agreement (EULA) for [Merlin-Malware]
+# Fair Use End User License Agreement (EULA) for Merlin-Malware

-**Effective Date:** [8/23/2024]
+**Effective Date:** 8/23/2024

 ## 1. Introduction

-This End User License Agreement ("EULA") is a legal agreement between you and [Your Name or Organization] ("Licensor") regarding the use of the software code, documentation, and other content provided in the [Your Project Name] repository (the "Software").
+This End User License Agreement ("EULA") is a legal agreement between you and [Your Name or Organization] ("Licensor") regarding the use of the software code, documentation, and other content provided in the Merlin-Malware repository (the "Software").
 By using or contributing to this Software, you agree to the terms of this EULA.

 ## 2. License Grant and Fair Use